marcinbojko/linux_mint/README.md

 * Q: I don't know how to do the above
 * A: Then don't do it ;)

+* Q: Why there is so many Ubuntu:Bionic/Xenial, not so many LinuxMint:Tara repositories?
+* A: Tara is built over Bionic packages, so rarely it requires to have specific repo.
 ## To Do

 * create a separate repo, make it public after some tests